rubiefawn/remedy/docs/content/abilities.md

 		<b>Components</b> Verbal, Somatic, Material (an empty phial) <br />
 		<b>Casting Time</b> 1 bonus action <br />
 		<b>Range</b> 10 feet <br /><hr />
-		You and up to five willing creatures within range teleport up to 30 feet to an unoccupied space that you can see.
+		You and up to five target creatures within range teleport up to 30 feet to an unoccupied space that you can see.
+An unwilling creature must succeed on a Willpower check or become affected by this spell.
 	</TabItem>
 </Tabs>